Battle of Sesimbra Bay

 The Battle of Sesimbra Bay was a naval engagement that took place on 3 June 1602, during the Anglo-Spanish War.
 It was fought off the coast of Portugal (then within the Iberian Union) between an English naval expeditionary force sent out with orders by Queen Elizabeth I to prevent any further Spanish incursions against Ireland or England itself.
 The English force under Richard Leveson and William Monson met a fleet of Spanish galleys and a large carrack at Sesimbra Bay commanded by Álvaro de Bazán and Federico Spinola.
-The English were victorious in battle, sinking two galleys, forced the rest to retreat, neutralized the fort, and captured the carrack in what was the last expedition to be sent to Spain by orders of the Queen before her death the following year.
+The English were victorious in battle, sinking two galleys, forced the rest to retreat, neutralized the fort, and captured the carrack.
+It was the last expedition to be sent to Spain by orders of the Queen before her death the following year.

 Background

-In order to prevent another Spanish invasion of Ireland, Queen Elizabeth I decided to fit out another fleet.
+After the defeat of the Spanish invasion of Ireland in 1602, Queen Elizabeth I decided to fit out another fleet.
 Sir Richard Leveson was chosen for this command as he had defeated the Spanish under Pedro de Zubiaur at Castlehaven and successfully blockaded Kinsale from any further reinforcement later leading to the victory there early in 1602.
-He was to command a fleet of nine English and twelve Dutch ships, which were 'to infest the Spanish coast.'
-The Dutch ships were, however, late in joining, and Leveson left his vice-admiral Sir William Monson to wait for the Dutch while he put to sea with only five ships on 19 March.
-Within two or three days the queen sent orders to Monson to sail at once to join his admiral, for she had word that 'the silver ships had arrived at Terceira' but they had in fact arrived and left again.
+He was to command a fleet of nine English and twelve Dutch ships, which were "to infest the Spanish coast."
+The Dutch ships were, however, late in joining.
+Leveson left his vice-admiral Sir William Monson to wait for the Dutch while he put to sea with only five ships on 19 March.
+Within two or three days the queen sent orders to Monson to sail at once to join his admiral, for she had word that "the silver ships had arrived at Terceira" but they had in fact arrived and left again.

 Federico Spinola, younger brother of Ambrogio Spinola, had distinguished himself greatly as a soldier in the Army of Flanders and, in 1599, had successfully voyaged through the English Channel passing the Straits of Dover unmolested.
 Buoyed by this achievement he had indulged Philip III of Spain, the Duke of Lerma and Martín de Padilla in a vision of a massive galley-borne invasion of England from Flanders.
 However the council brought him down to a mere eight galleys, provided at Spinola's expense.
 He was on his way from San Lucar to Lisbon but was diverted by the Viceroy of Portugal to see to the protection of the richly-laden Portuguese carrack São Valentinho anchored in the bay at Sesimbra.

-It was not till the end of May that the two English squadrons met with each other.
+It was not until the end of May that the two English squadrons met each other.
 On 1 June the English were off Lisbon with two captured Spanish prizes when word reached them that a large carrack and eleven galleys were in the vicinity of Sesimbra Bay.
-Some of the English ships had been sent home mainly due to disease and/or unseaworthiness; others had separated & they too went back home; there were now only five ships in total with Leveson.
+Some of the English ships had been sent home, mainly due to disease and/or unseaworthiness; others had separated and they too went back home.
+There were now only five ships in total with Leveson.